Jpoliachik/MobileTeaReactNativeDemo/README.md

 2. Clone Repo
 3. `yarn` or `npm install`
 4. Setup Firebase project, select 'new web app', then paste your tokens in place of these inside `MainView.js`:
+4a.
+In Firebase, enable public read/write security on your database.
 ```
 const FIREBASE_CONFIG = {
   apiKey: "xxxxxxxx",